freeCodeCamp/guide/src/pages/cplusplus/tokens-variables/index.md

 ### What are Variables ?

-* Textbook defination : Variables are named memory locations whoose data can be altered.
+* Textbook definition : Variables are named memory locations whose data can be altered.

 * But I would like you to think of a variable to be something like a box, something like this :
     ![Img](https://i.imgur.com/YdbgWHL.png)

-So, for example :
+For example :
-   I'm shifting to a new place and I need to arrange my stuff in boxes .
-Thus there come 2 things to my mind  **What kind of stuff will be stored in the box, so that the size off the box is known (the data type)** and **How do I identify the box ?(Naming the variable)**
+   I'm moving to a new place and I need to arrange my stuff in boxes.
+Two things come to mind:  **What type of stuff will be stored in the box, so that the size of the box is known (the data type)** and **How do I identify the box ?(Naming the variable)**
-   Hence , we know that a variable in C++ needs a *name* and a *data type* and that the value stored in them can be changed.
+   So, we know that a variable in C++ needs a *name* and a *data type*.
+The value stored in a variable can vary/change.

 #### Data Types in C++ :
 Data Type       Size allocated in memory        Example